Debt To Income Ratio Required For Mortgage Depends On Loan Program

 Back End Debt To Income Ratio Required For Mortgage

-Most mortgage lenders do have lender overlays on debt to income ratios.
-For example, FHA will allow up to 56.9% DTI but a lender may cap the debt to income ratio requirements at 50%.
-This is called a lender overlay on debt to income ratio.
-If you have higher debt to income ratios and need a lender with no overlays on DTI, contact Gustan Cho at 800-900-8569 or text Gustan on his cell at 262-716-8151 for faster response or email us at [email protected]
+Most lenders do have lender overlays on debt-to-income ratios.
+For example, HUD will allow up to 56.9% DTI but a lender may cap the debt to income ratio requirements at 50%.
+This is called a lender overlay on the debt to income ratio.
+If you have a higher debt to income ratio and need a lender with no overlays on DTI, contact us at Gustan Cho Associates at 262-716-8151 or text for a faster response.
+Or email us at [email protected]